Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Evidence that humans use counterfactual simulation to preemptively solve new tasks

 Multitask preplay posits that people (1) ``preplay'' sequences which accomplish counterfactual tasks accessible from their direct experience, and (2) cache the results of this computation into a predictive representation using RL.
 This model makes 4 predictions about how people will pursue novel goals that were accessible from their prior experience.
 We tested each prediction in separate behavioral experiments using simple grid-worlds (see Methods for more details).
 Human subjects controlled a red triangle, which could move through the grid-world and consume food items.
 Subjects were first exposed to a set of training tasks, and then given one or more evaluation tasks designed to test their generalization.
-We collected $n=100$ subjects for each experiment.
-All analyses were preregistered, except where noted.
+We collected $n=100$ subjects for each experiment.~Following past work, we use response times as a proxy for how much computation someone has performed~\citep{hick1952rate,donders1969speed,sternberg1969memory,tomov2021multi} All analyses were preregistered, except where noted.